Convert Figma logo to code with AI

 NLog is a free logging platform for .NET with rich log routing and management capabilities.
 It makes it easy to produce and manage high-quality logs for your application regardless of its size or complexity.

-It can process diagnostic messages emitted from any .NET language, augment them with contextual information, format them according to your preference and send them to one or more targets such as file or database.
+Handles both structured logging and traditional logging from any .NET language, augment with contextual information, format according to your preference and send them to one or more targets such as file or console.

 Major and minor releases will be posted on project news.